rberenguel/pinta/README.md

 ## Changelog

+### 0.9.6

+- Still have not updated the tutorial.
+- `shift+scrollwheel` to zoom in.
+Only text can be edited while in this state
+- `shift+drag` to pan while zoomed in _only_.
+- Export to HTML resets scale.
+It's better if you export only at scale 1
+- Font size and thickness hover-toggles now show a hover-info modal of the size, making it easier to adjust lines to be the same.
+- Minor tweaks to the shadow CSS for light mode.
+CSS still needs a bit more tweaking of the colors I think.

 ### 0.9.5

 - `s` on hovered text to add a small drop shadow on it.
 I also broke and changed several other things.
 I'm glad I'm the only user.